The true story of how the world-famous Double Musky Inn got its start.

 Great place to visit.

-I spent a lot of time at the Double Musky in the 60s until mid 70s.
+I spent a lot of time at the Double Musky in the 60s until mid-70s.

-Thanks for sharing this, I think Danny and I found the leftover dynamite behind the Double Musky.
-And we used to sneak into the old abandon Tiger's Den next door.
+for sharing this, I think Danny and I found the leftover dynamite

-Early Alyeska days were great.
+The early Alyeska days were great.